Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

-It remains to connect this and the $\beta \to 0$ limit in \eqn{eq:k4asc-ht}, for which we require the coefficient $d_{01}$ of the $z_0^2 z_1^2$ term in the short-time expansion of $S_{\fa}^{\mathrm{eff}}$.
-This calls for high-order derivatives of $S_2$ not readily available from standard GR instanton calculations.
+An analogous expression for $d_{01}$ would require high-order derivatives of $S_2$ that are not readily available from standard GR instanton calculations.
 We can circumvent this by noting that, based on \eqn{eq:dn-ht} and on general physical considerations, the ratio $\hbar d_{01}/ d_0 d_1 $ tends to zero as $\beta \to \infty$.
-In this limit the factor arising from integration over $t_0$ and $t_1$ behaves as
+In this limit the factor arising from integrating over $t_0$ and $t_1$ behaves as

 \latin{i.e.}, to leading order it is independent of $d_{01}$.
-Therefore any reasonable approximation to $d_{01}$ should lead to a good estimate of $\kfredasc$, provided the expression satisfies $\hbar d_{01} / d_0 d_1 \ll 1$ as $\beta \to \infty$, and tends to \eqn{eq:dn-ht} in the high-temperature limit.
-We suggest the following expression, which is exact for a one-dimensional spin--boson model (that is, \eqn{eq:sb-pes} with $f=1$):
+Therefore any reasonable approximation to $d_{01}$ should lead to a good estimate of $\kfredasc$, provided the expression satisfies $\hbar d_{01} / d_0 d_1 \ll 1$ as $\beta \to \infty$ and tends to \eqn{eq:dn-ht} in the high-temperature limit.
+We suggest the following expression, which is exact for a one-dimensional spin--boson model [\eqn{eq:sb-pes} with $f=1$]:

 Here $\kappa_n$ are the signed norms of $\grad V_n$ at the MECP and $\omega > 0$ is a parameter ensuring that $d_{01}$ vanishes sufficiently quickly as $\beta \to \infty$.
 A suitable value can be obtained from the curvature along the direction of steepest descent at the MECP, $\omega^2 = m^{-1} \grad^2_q \, V_n(\vec{x}^{\ddagger})$, calculated for whichever diabatic PES yields the larger value.
 Unlike \eqn{eq:dn-ht}, this expression for $d_{01}$ can become negative at sufficiently low temperatures, tending to zero from below as $\beta \to \infty$.
-The most straightforward course of action in such cases is to set $d_{01}$ to zero, which is equivalent to neglecting contributions from the quartic term.\footnote{ This is also the more consistent treatment, since at temperatures low enough that $d_{01} < 0$, the corresponding contribution to the steepest-descent integral is small and no longer dominates the other quartic terms ($t^4$ and $t_n^4$), which are neglected.
+In such cases the most straightforward course of action is to set $d_{01} = 0$, which is equivalent to neglecting contributions from the quartic term.\footnote{ This is also the more consistent treatment, since at temperatures low enough that $d_{01} < 0$, the corresponding contribution to the steepest-descent integral is small and no longer dominates the other quartic terms ($t^4$ and $t_n^4$), which are neglected.
 There is therefore no reason to give the $d_{01}$ contribution privileged treatment and include it into the final result.} More sophisticated approximations to $d_{01}$ could be constructed, but any modification is expected to only have a significant effect at temperatures where $\kfredasc$ is subdominant to the other components, namely $\kfredbsc$, as will be shown later.